juanluispaz/ts-sql-query/docs/advanced-usage.md

 ## Extract columns

 Sometimes could be useful to extract all columns available in an object, like a table or view; this allows to use in a select, ensuring the select uses all columns defined in the provided object.
 For this purpose you can find the function `extractColumnsFrom` in the file `ts-sql-query/extras/utils`.
+This function receives the object that contains the columns as its first argument and optionally, as its second argument, an array with the name of the properties to exclude.

 ```ts
 import { extractColumnsFrom } from "ts-sql-query/extras/utils";